rdpep/Jiu-Jitsu-Coach/README.md

 ---

-**## Future Improvements**
+## Future Improvements

-- Replace nested dictionaries with a tree-based structure
-- Load training structure from a JSON file
+- Replace nested dictionaries with a tree-based structure or load training structure from a JSON file
-- Add user profiles to save preferences
 - Build a web version using Flask or React
-- Add timers and workout intervals
+- Add defense mode
-- Include videos or links for each drill

 ---

-**## Why I Built This**
+## Why I Built This

 I'm combining my interest in programming with my background in jiu jitsu.
-This is a portfolio project to learn Python and eventually explore web development.
+I find it hard to have a structured training regimen unless you are present in a jiu jitsu class.
+So, if you're like me and are busy with work and overall life, it can be very challenging to make most classes.
+This project came about as a means of 'simulating' a personal jiu jitsu coach that will call out moves to you while you are practicing at home.
+It is intened to be used with a training partner or a grappling dummy to drill the moves being spoken.
+Ultimately, this is to serve as a training tool that can be used anywhere, anytime, to continue training when away from a structured class/gym.

 ---

-**## License**
+## License

 This project is open source and free to use.